 Welcome to our lab website!

-The ABCD Lab consists mainly of physicists working in tight collaboration with biologists and chemists.
+The ABCD Lab is located in the center of Paris and is part of the LPS in the Physics Department of the ENS.
+The lab is composed mainly of physicists working in tight collaboration with biologists and chemists.
 Our strong experimental background has enabled the development of reliable tools to tackle diffrent lenght scales in biology: single molecule micromanipulation, single molecule fluorescence in living cells, 2-photon activation to manipulate cell fate in the zebrafish embryo, time lapse imaging of microbes.

 Single molecule micromanipulations are devoted to the study of DNA and DNA-protein interactions based on a magnetic tweezers system.
 The lab is currently working at: